 So, who is my customer, then?

 Many of the best corporate recruiters and corporate recruiting leaders I know see the company as their customer.
-Rich Simon, recruiting director with Amazon, spoke about this at a conference I produced last June.
 If we lift our heads up, and look above the individual hiring manager, and think about all hiring managers — in other words, all of the business, the whole company — as our customer, then it re-frames what we focus on, what we say yes to, what we push back on.

 If the company is my customer, then I need to think about providing good service (including good ROI) to the company, where the I in ROI includes my time.
 It wasn’t a good use of my time, of my hiring manager’s time, of our money, to do things like fly airplane banners over the 101, or put together 12-person interview teams.
 We didn’t make great hires or fast hires from either of those activities.

 When the company is my customer, I think about my role as being in service to the greater company, and think about my time as being too valuable to invest in things with a poor yield.
 As a corporate recruiter — and talent advisor — my job is to challenge bad ideas and recommend better solutions when the customer asks me to do something that I know will not get them that they need, even if it’s not getting them what they say they want.
 In other words, I have to be prepared to say “no” or “not now” or “instead, let’s try this, and here’s why” as an alternative to catering to every hiring manager request.
-(By the way, if you’re interested in all this, you’ll be interested in my session in San Diego in April.)
+(By the way, if you’re interested in all this, you’ll be interested in my session in San Diego in April on “5 Critical Conversations with Hiring Managers to Deliver a Talent-Advisor Experience.”)

 So, can you be customer focused and still say no?
 Yes, of course.
 But, I think one of the keys to doing this well is to think of the company as your customer first.